 Don’t push back on your daily stressors with junk food or alcohol.
 Stress-eating through comfort foods is a safe way to deal with your issues but strictly serves as a temporary solution to your stress.
 After a difficult day at work, there is no better alternative to letting out your frustrations than a trip to the gym or unwinding at a fitness studio.
 If exercising is not your currently preferred method, consider alternatives of making time for friends or family, reading a new book, or picking up a new hobby.
 Prioritizing a good sleep schedule is also critical to effective stress management, which can be achieved by eliminating the use of stimulating devices, such as your phone or television, up to an hour before bed.

 Recently, I had a discussion with a Cleveland-based CEO who shared the immense toll that operating from a home office took on his mental and physical health.
-In addition to becoming more susceptible to stress and drops in productivity, he revealed how he was confronted with a rude awakening after one year of working from home.
-On a recent warm weather day, he decided to go for a jog but failed to make it down the street.
-“I’m out of shape,” he admitted.
-He did not realize how intensified the effects would be from a year of no longer walking to and from meeting rooms and departments or taking the stairs instead of the elevator.
-This is especially true when the alternative is walking a mere few feet out of bed.
+In addition to becoming more susceptible to stress and dips in productivity, he revealed how he was confronted with a rude awakening one year after the work-from-home order began.
+After deciding to go for a quick jog and failing to make it down the street, he realized just how out of shape he had become.
+He did not notice the effects of no longer being able to walk to and from meeting rooms or proactively choose the stairs over the elevator.
+This consequence was greatly heightened when the alternative was walking a mere few feet out of bed.

 The solution?
-Take care of your mind and body.
+Make time to care for your mind and body.

 - Create your own commute to work or take a few meetings while you walk down your street.

 - Extend your lunch break to include a quick trip to the gym.

 - Switch to an adjustable sit/stand desk.